-The War on Poverty in Britain: Documents from the Community Development Projects
+War on Poverty in Britain: Documents from the Community Development Projects

 From 1970-1978, inspired at least in part by the US War on Poverty, the British government funded 12 Community Development Projects (CDP) in some of the most impoverished neighborhoods in England, Scotland and Wales.
 The CDPs were given resources to hire paid community workers to work alongside community residents toward the goal of ameliorating deleterious local conditions.
 The projects began in a spirit of great optimism and although they were expected to be short-lived, by 1978, all twelve projects had been de-funded and were shut down, some amidst a great deal of acrimony.
 In a few cases a successor project, scaled back and with a more modest brief, continued.
-The programme as a whole, however, closed.
+The programme as a national anti-poverty initiative, however, ended.

 Each of the 12 projects included both an action team and a research team.
 The extent to which these functions overlapped one another varied from project to project depending on the local personnel.
 In any case, over the course of the CDP’s lifespan, both the local teams and a central research team, which was established later in the life of the Projects and which continued into the early 1980s, after the local Projects had been disbanded, produced an extraordinary corpus of reports in which they analyzed the causes and consequences of poverty.
 These reports contain astonishingly prescient documentations of the process of de-industrialization and the changing policy initiatives that once constituted Britain’s comprehensive welfare state.